 Top 5 Drupal SEO Modules to Optimize your Website

 With Drupal 8 and the continuous innovation approach, it has adopted some of the best-in-class technologies thus making it more future-proof.
 More importantly, it has made content authoring more powerful and easier at the same time.
 One of the great things about Drupal 8 is that it is "SEO ready" right out of the box.
-To begin with, let us talk about some top Drupal SEO modules that help enhance your SEO efforts on your Drupal website.
+Drupal 8 has over hundreds of Drupal modules to choose from to boost the SEO of your website.
+Let's make your job easier by laying out some top Drupal SEO modules that help enhance your SEO efforts on your Drupal website.

 1. Drupal SEO Checklist Module

 If you are a ‘To-do-list’ person who is in love with organizing things, this Drupal SEO module is for you.
-This is an important SEO module which does not directly affect your Drupal SEO and improve the SERP but will provide critical information on the changes to be made on the site.
-The Drupal SEO Checklist module checks your entire Drupal website for proper search engine optimization against SEO best practices and tells you what to do.
+The Drupal SEO Checklist module is one of most significant Drupal SEO modules and something you absolutely need.
+This Drupal module does not directly affect your SEO and improve the SERP but will provide critical information on the changes to be made on the site.
+The Drupal SEO Checklist module checks your entire Drupal website for proper search engine optimization against SEO for Drupal best practices and tells you what to do.
 It provides a detailed report on what needs to be done to improve the performance of your Drupal website.

 Drupal SEO Checklist